|Date of Issue||01/11/2019|

 TQUK is strongly committed to practices that protect children, young people and vulnerable adults from abuse, neglect or significant harm.
 Staff recognise and accept their responsibilities to develop the awareness of the risk and issues involved in safeguarding.

-TQUK will seek to ensure, where reasonably practicable, that the outcomes set out in ‘Every Child Matters’ are extended to work-related learning and work-based situations, in particular, that activities contribute to children and adults:
+Although TQUK employees do not, on a regular basis, work with children, young people or vulnerable adults, TQUK will seek to ensure, where reasonably practicable that the outcomes set out in ‘Every Child Matters’ are extended to work-related learning and work-based situations, in particular that activities contribute to children and adults: